MoatLab/FEMU/docs/devel/testing.rst

   make check

-which includes QAPI schema tests, unit tests, and QTests.
+which includes QAPI schema tests, unit tests, QTests and some iotests.
 Different sub-types of "make check" tests will be explained below.

 Before running tests, it is best to build QEMU programs first.
 Some tests expect the executables to exist and will fail with obscure messages if they